Aspen Education Group: Controversies and criticisms

-The Aspen Education Group in 2005 was the target of criticism related to the large revenues its programs generated, and the charge that the provider takes advantage of parents in desperate situations.
+The Aspen Education Group in 2005 was the target of criticism related to the large revenues its programs generated, and the charge that they take advantage of parents in desperate situations.
+The Group has been closing programs since then, citing the difficulty in keeping enrollment numbers up, such as when the Oakley School announced on its website in May 2017 that it would be closing.

+Complaints of abuse and torture in Aspen programs

+In April 2014, a mother claimed in court that her teenage daughter was taken from Texas by a human trafficker and locked up at a secret "private prison" in Utah, where she was made to perform "mindless tasks of blind obedience".
+The complaint states that "[o]nce confined, no contact with the outside world is allowed, except with the persons transferring custody to the prison.
+Contact with family members or friends is not allowed, and even contact with the family member or agency that transferred full and complete custody to the prison is monitored, and the inmate knows that any disparaging remark or complaint about the prison will be punished by a loss of all privileges earned, meaning having to start at the bottom all over again to rise from level to level by successfully completing mindless tasks of blind obedience."

-In January 2014, Aspen Education Group was accused of "slavery", "abuse", and "false imprisonment" in a lawsuit by the family of a teenage girl who claims she was berated on television by Dr. Phil and then sent to a residential treatment center owned by Aspen where she was falsely imprisoned, filed a civil complaint in federal court.
+In January 2014, the family of a teenage girl who claims she was berated on television by Dr. Phil, and then sent to a residential treatment center owned by Aspen where she was falsely imprisoned, filed a civil complaint in federal court accusing Aspen Education Group "slavery", "abuse", and "false imprisonment".
 The girl and her mother appeared on the "Dr. Phil" show in February 2013.
 In the episode, the teen admitted to having sex with adult men she met online, which the family called "bizarre and dangerous conduct" in their lawsuit.
-To help the family, Dr. Phil then paid for the daughter to enroll at Aspen's Island View Residential Treatment Center.
+To help the family, Dr. Phil paid for the daughter to enroll at Aspen's Island View Residential Treatment Center.
 In their suit, the family calls the facility a "private prison" where their daughter was deprived her of freedom, privacy, education, and subjected to "involuntary servitude, and unjust unusual punishments."
 In one incident, the daughter apparently refused to obey staff members who told her to get off of her bed.
-When staff members tried to pull her off, her right arm "was badly and perhaps irreparably broken, and its main nerve severely damaged," the lawsuit states.
+When staff members tried to pull her off, her right arm "was badly and perhaps irreparably broken, and its main nerve severely damaged", the lawsuit states.
 The family also claims the teenage girl's constitutional rights were violated and she was falsely imprisoned, as well as alleging conspiracy and fraud.